 Yes, you can bring food into Universal Studios theme parks.
 You may want to take your own snacks either to save money, for picky eaters, or because you have medical requirements for certain types of foods.

-While you can bring food into Universal Studios Orlando, you cannot bring whatever you want.
+While you can bring food to Universal Studios Orlando, you cannot bring whatever you want.
 There are certain limitations you need to know about before arriving at the security check at the theme park gates.

 The Official Universal Studios Snack Policy